getbraincloud/examples-unity/README.md

 ---

+## AuthenticationOculus

+This example showcases how to set up your Unity project to be able to enable Meta XR Platform features to be able to retreive the User ID and nonce required for brainCloud authentication for Meta Horizon Store apps and Rift apps.
+Check out the [AuthenticationOculus README.md](./AuthenticationOculus/README.md).

+---

 ## BCChat

 An example demonstrating the **Chat** service on brainCloud, which works on apps making use of brainCloud RTT.